cagov/design-system/docs/pages/style/content.md

 * Write in a conversational and official voice
 * Organize content strategically

+## Share your thoughts

+We’d love to hear what you thought of these principles and if you have suggestions on how we can improve them.
+Share through our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScNllSkyD7sI7wQPQ9LkkfbRB4w7stEbEKuhrHVxYue-DPyQQ/viewform?usp=sf_link).

+## Our inspiration

 We were inspired by the work of teams that came before us, including:

 * [18F](https://18f.gsa.gov/)